Re-Drafting the 2019 NFL Draft

 26. Indianapolis Colts: Darnell Savage, S, Maryland

-Original Selection: Montez Sweat, EDGE, Mississippi State (by Washington, post-trade)
+Original Selection: Montez Sweat, Edge, Mississippi State (by Washington, post-trade)

 Savage started 14 games for the Packers as a rookie, amassing 55 tackles, five passes defended, two interceptions and two forced fumbles.

-27. Oakland Raiders (from Dallas): Montez Sweat, EDGE, Mississippi State
+27. Oakland Raiders (from Dallas): Montez Sweat, Edge, Mississippi State

-Original Selection: Jonathan Abram, S, Mississippi State
+Original Selection: Johnathan Abram, S, Mississippi State

 28. Los Angeles Chargers: Jawaan Taylor, OT, Florida